 What is UC Davis?

 The UC Davis seal reflects the paramount importance of education to the institution’s administration.
-It underscores: an institution of higher learning brings enlightenment and lights the light of reason.
+It underscores that an institution of higher learning brings enlightenment and lights the light of reason.
 And UCD is also a guiding star leading to a bright future.
 All these ideas are expressed through the simple image of a five-pointed star at the top.
 Thanks to the one-sided shadows that the designers added, it has sharp edges.
 There are also thin straight stripes pointing in different directions.

-In their background, in the center, there is an open book entwined with a ribbon, where the university’s slogan is written in English.
+In the background, in the center, an open book is entwined with a ribbon, where the university’s slogan is written in English.
 It seems to connect all the details into a whole and promotes the concept that learning is light.
 The design is made with narrow lines of golden color.
 A wide blue stripe with the full name of the institution of higher learning surrounds the middle.
 A bold dot separates each word.
 The letters are colored yellow.
 The font in the inscription is uppercase, with miniature sharp serifs.
 The seal is taken in a ring of many small circles and separated from the center by a small white space.

 Font and Colors